Milky Way Classical Cepheids Distances from Calibrated Infrared Period-Luminosity-Metallicity Relations: Conclusions

 \section{Conclusions}

-We calibrate the PLZ relations in three near-infrared bands ($J$, $H$, $K_S$) and four mid-infrared bands ($W1$, $W2$, $[3.6]$, and $[4.5]$) using the parallaxes of the OC-DCEPs and the field DCEPs from DR3.
-In addition, we also calibrate a PWZ relation of $W_{JK}$.
-Among them, the PLZ relations of the $W1$ and $W2$ bands are calibrated for the first time.
-Using our PLZ relations obtained by adopting $zp = -22\,\mu\textrm{as}$, we estimate the $\mu_{\textrm{LMC}}$, and our estimated $\mu_{\textrm{LMC}}$ agrees well with the geometric distance modulus estimated by \cite{pie19}, validating the reliability of our calibrated PLZ relations.
+We calibrate the PLZ relations in three NIR bands ($J$, $H$, $K_S$) and four MIR bands ($W1$, $W2$, $[3.6]$, and $[4.5]$) using the parallaxes of the OC-DCEPs and the field DCEPs from \textit{Gaia} DR3.
+Notably, the PLZ relations for the $W1$ and $W2$ bands are calibrated for the first time.
+The metallicity coefficients we derived range from -0.30 to -0.46.
+Using our calibrated PLZ relations, we estimate $\mu_{\textrm{LMC}}$, which shows excellent agreement with the geometric distance modulus determined by \cite{pie19}, thereby validating the reliability of our calibration.
+Applying the PLZ relations calibrated in this work, together with the optimal distance method and the BP-RP method, we derived distances and extinctions for 3,452 Galactic DCEPs.
+All of these DCEPs have relative distance errors below 10\%, with an average relative error of 3.1\%.
+This study provides a robust dataset for future investigations into the structure and evolution of the MW.